Skip to main content

 SI Prep Preschool Program

-Two classrooms for preschoolers with disabilities with a high teacher-to-student ratio of 6:1:3 serving 12 students between the ages of 3 to 5 with a total of 12 preschoolers.
+There are three specialized classrooms for preschoolers with disabilities between the ages of 3 to 5 with ahigh teacher-to-student class ratio of 6:1:2 and 8:1:2.

 Our team includes a Board Certified Behavior Analyst (BCBA) who will help to oversee advanced behavioral interventions, modifications, and supports.